Why Choose Cut2D Pro?

 The nesting routine places vector shapes as close to each other as possible ensuring a sufficient gap to allow the parts to be cut out correctly.
 The nesting includes options to control part direction with regard to things like material grain or machine orientation.

-You can browse the Gadgets available for Cut2D Pro at http://gadgets.vectric.com.
+You can browse the Gadgets available here: http://gadgets.vectric.com.

 Production Plate Engraving